stratacommons/stratacommons.github.io/docs/forum_rules_of_the_road.md

 ---
-description: "StrataCommons Forum Rules of the Road"
+description: "StrataCommons Forum - Rules of the Road"
+layout: default
+nav_order: 2
 title: Forum - Rules of the Road
-nav_order: 2
 ---

 # StrataCommons Forum - Rules of the Road.